Henrik Lundqvist: Rookie season and arrival of "The King" (2005–2009)

-In January 2011, Lundqvist and teammate Marc Staal were named All-Stars for the 2011 NHL All-Star Game in Raleigh, North Carolina.
+In January 2011, Lundqvist and teammate Marc Staal were named All-Stars for the 2011 NHL All-Star Game.
 Both players were drafted by Staal's older brother Eric, who was one of the captains for the event.
 On 30 January 2011, Lundqvist played in the third period of the All-Star game, stopping 11 of 14 shots.
 This was his second All-Star appearance.
-He also became the first goaltender to face and stop penalty shot in the 57-year history of the NHL All-Star Game (the penalty shot was attempted by Matt Duchene of the Colorado Avalanche).
-On 17 February 2011, Lundqvist earned his 200th NHL win in a 4–3 shootout victory over the Los Angeles Kings at Madison Square Garden.
-On 19 March 2011, Lundqvist became the first NHL goaltender to win at least 30 games in his first six seasons in a 6–3 win over the Montreal Canadiens at Madison Square Garden.
+He also became the first goaltender to face and stop a penalty shot in the 57-year history of the NHL All-Star Game (the penalty shot was attempted by Matt Duchene of the Colorado Avalanche).
+On 17 February, Lundqvist earned his 200th NHL win in a 4–3 shootout victory over the Los Angeles Kings at Madison Square Garden.
+On 19 March, Lundqvist became the first NHL goaltender to win at least 30 games in his first six seasons in a 6–3 win over the Montreal Canadiens.
+Lundqvist ended the season with 68 games played with a 36–27–5 record, .923 save percentage and 2.28 GAA as the Rangers narrowly returned to the playoffs having finished as the eighth and final seed in the East.
+In the 2011 playoffs, Lundqvist played in all five games as he and the Rangers were defeated by the top-seeded Washington Capitals in the opening round in five games.